 \subsection{Spatio-temporal self-similarity representation learning}

 By leveraging the rich information in STSS, we propose to learn a generalized motion representation for video understanding.
-To achieve this goal without additional supervision, we design a neural block, dubbed SELFY, which can be inserted into a video-processing architectures and learned end-to-end.
-The overall structure is illustrated in Fig.~\ref{fig:2}.
+To achieve this goal without additional supervision, we design a neural block, dubbed SELFY, which can be inserted into video-processing architectures and learned end-to-end.
+Figure~\ref{fig:2} illustrates the overall structure.
 It consists of three steps: {\em self-similarity transformation}, {\em feature extraction}, and {\em feature integration}.

 Given the input video feature tensor $\mathbf{V}$, the self-similarity transformation step converts it to the STSS tensor $\mathbf{S}$ as in Eq.~\ref{eq:stss}.
 In the following, we describe feature extraction and integration steps.